grdi-amr/Virtual_GRDI_template/README.md

-# React Data Harmonizer Web App
+# Virtual GRDI-AMR2 template Web App

 This is a React web application that utilizes the latest version of the Data Harmonizer base, specifically using the GRDI-AMR2 version 9.0 template.
 The purpose of this application is to provide a user-friendly interface for visualizing and manipulating spreadsheet data according to the GRDI-AMR2 template.